offjangir/Simple-Arduino-Walkie-Talkie/README.md

 # Simple-Arduino-Walkie-Talkie
+#Walkie Talkie Protoype
-#Walkie Talkie Protype #This folder includes some pictures of the design and code with libraries used in the code.
+#This folder includes some pictures of the design and code with libraries used in the code.
 The circuit shown is for 1 module of the walkie talkie.